keymapperorg/KeyMapper/docs/user-guide/keymaps.md

 ![](../images/hg-trigger-from-other-apps.png)

 This allows you to trigger the key map by using a shortcut or by sending an [Intent](https://developer.android.com/reference/android/content/Intent) to Key Mapper.
-Turning this option will stop any shortcuts or Intents for this key map from working.
+Turning this off will stop any shortcuts or Intents for this key map from working.

+### Home screen (launcher) shortcut

-You can add the shortcut to your home screen by tapping "create launcher shortcut" or by adding the shortcut to your home screen like it is a widget.
-You can use the shortcut from automation apps like Tasker and Automate.
+You can create a home screen shortcut by tapping "create launcher shortcut" or by adding the shortcut to your home screen in the same way as a widget.
+You can also use this shortcut from automation apps like Tasker and Automate without having to create a home screen shortcut.

+### Intent

 There are many apps that can automate broadcasting Intents such as Tasker and Automate.